-If you’re newly diagnosed with diabetes — and even if your diagnosis isn’t new — these diet and fitness modifications can help delay this progressive disease.
+If you’re newly diagnosed — and even if your diagnosis isn’t new — these lifestyle changes can help control diabetes.

 And the earlier in the disease you can begin to make changes to your diet, the better.

-Regarding fitness, her message is the same.
-While the guidelines are to get at least 150 minutes of physical activity a week, Smith knows that the key to success is tailoring those guidelines to the patient.
-Maybe that means going for a 30-minute walk in the neighborhood five days a week.
-Maybe it’s shorter 15-minute walks, twice a day.
+Regarding fitness, the idea is the same.
+Medical guidelines say adults should get at least 150 minutes of physical activity every week.
+How each person accomplishes that will vary, Pendergrass said.
+Maybe that means going for a 30-minute walk five days a week.
+Maybe it’s 15-minute walks, twice a day.
 How the plan takes shape isn’t what’s important.
-What matters is that the patient understands that this activity is absolutely crucial, and that it, combined with a healthy diet, contains the keys to staving off progression of diabetes.
+What matters is that the patient understands that these activities are absolutely crucial lifestyle changes for diabetes.
+Combined with a healthy diet, regular physical activity is the key to delaying the progression of diabetes.

 Diabetes, endocrine disorders and other metabolic disorders affect your hormones and overall health.
 Vanderbilt Diabetes and Endocrinology can help you reach your best health through a comprehensive approach to your care.
 Vanderbilt’s program operates within the Eskind Diabetes Clinic, a nationally recognized facility for adult, pediatric and gestational diabetes treatment.